 The Iron Skeptic?
 Don't you know that iron can't bend, it can only break?

 Yes, but iron also gets stronger under stress, smartass.
-Leave talk like that to the materials engineers.
+Leave talk like that to engineers, punk.

 Why are you doing this?